fluentfixture/documentation/packages/fluentfixture-core/streams/number-stream.md

 ### mode()

-Returns an [`NumberStream`](number-stream.md)  that calculates the mode of the produced value with the given value.
+Returns a [`NumberStream`](number-stream.md)  that calculates the mode of the produced value with the given value.

 | Parameter | Type     | Default | Description |
 | --------- | -------- | ------- | ----------- |